If you’ve been charged with DV, our team of Colorado Springs domestic violence attorneys is standing by.

 If you have recently been involved in a domestic abuse incident, you may feel shaken, afraid, and uncertain about the best step to take next.
-Whether you are a victim of abuse or the alleged abuser, you should seek legal guidance right away.
-A Colorado Springs Domestic Violence Lawyer will serve as your legal advocate and provide the trusted guidance you need to move safely forward with your life.
+Whether you are a victim of abuse or the alleged abuser, you should seek legal guidance immediately.
+A Colorado Springs Domestic Violence Lawyer will serve as your legal advocate and provide the trusted advice you need to move safely forward with your life.

-A great lawyer will consider your history and examine police reports to determine the best way to fight for your interests.
+A great lawyer will examine your criminal history and police reports to determine the best way to fight for your interests.
 Below are five key things a Colorado Springs domestic violence lawyer can do to help you:

 1) Serve as your legal advocate

-Dealing with a spouse/significant other who abused you or accused you of being abusive can be extremely traumatic.
+Dealing with a spouse/significant other who abused or accused you of being abusive can be highly traumatic.
 Even talking over the phone or exchanging messages can be stressful.
 When you hire a domestic violence lawyer, you do not have to communicate directly with an abuser or accuser.
-Your attorney will be your trusted advocate in court and deal with your abuser or accuser for you throughout your case.
+Your attorney will be your trusted advocate in a Court hearing and deal with your abuser or accuser for you throughout your case.

 2) Secure a restraining order